Jean MacCurdy: Career

 MacCurdy began her career as a secretary in the Children's Programming Department at the NBC Television Network in Burbank, California in 1974.
 In 1976 she was promoted to Manager of Children's Programs by Margaret Loesch, then Director of Children's Programs.
-MacCurdy was hired by Warner Bros.
+In 1979, MacCurdy became director of animation programming in Warner Bros.
+Television.
+Later, she was hired by Warner Bros.
 Animation in 1980, and eventually became a vice president and general manager.
-In 1983, she left to become an executive for Hanna-Barbera, supervising the production of shows such as The Smurfs and Super Friends.
+In 1983, she left to become an executive (as a vice president of current programming and vice president of children's programming) for Hanna-Barbera, supervising the production of shows such as The Smurfs and Super Friends.

-After a brief stint in 1988–89 at Marvel Productions as VP of Production, MacCurdy was re-hired by Warner Bros. in November 1989 to establish a television animation production operation to produce original content for television.
+After a brief stint in 1988–89 at Marvel Productions as vice president of Production, MacCurdy was re-hired by Warner Bros. in November 1989 to establish a television animation production operation to produce original content for television.
 She hired several members of the creative team at Hanna-Barbera, including Tom Ruegger, Paul Dini, and later Alan Burnett, to form the creative team of her first Warner production, the Steven Spielberg-executive produced Tiny Toon Adventures, which ran in syndication.

+In 1992, MacCurdy became president of the Warner Bros.
+Animation.
 Under MacCurdy's leadership, Warner Bros.
 Animation experienced a second renaissance, producing very popular children's programming and winning several Emmys.
-The company's output was expanded to include other successful programming for the Fox TV during the early 1990s such as Taz-Mania, Batman: The Animated Series, The Plucky Duck Show, Animaniacs, and "Pinky and the Brain."
+The company's output was expanded to include other successful programming for the Fox TV during the early 1990s such as Taz-Mania, Batman: The Animated Series, The Plucky Duck Show, Animaniacs, and Pinky and the Brain.

 In 1995, Warner Bros. launched The WB television network, and made the Warner Bros.
 Animation shows exclusive to it.
 New shows produced for The WB's Kids' WB block included Superman: The Animated Series, Pinky and the Brain, Freakazoid!, The Sylvester & Tweety Mysteries, Road Rovers, Waynehead, Histeria, Batman Beyond, Detention and Pinky, Elmyra & the Brain.
 During MacCurdy's tenure, Warner Bros.
 Animation was also the parent company of Hanna-Barbera following the Time Warner/Turner merger, until it was absorbed into Warner Bros.
 Animation in 2001.
 MacCurdy resigned as head of Warner Bros.
 Animation in 2001, and was replaced by Sander Schwartz.

 In 1997, MacCurdy was awarded the Women in Film Lucy Award in recognition of her work to enhance and improve the perception of women through the medium of television.